scriptex/react-svg-donuts/README.md

 # React SVG Donuts

-A ReactJS component for simple (and complex) SVG donuts.
+> A ReactJS component for simple (and complex) SVG donuts.

+**The current version depends on the Hooks API introduced with React 16.
+If you need legacy React support, please use a 1.x.x version.**

 ## Demo